sanjar-notes/dsa_with_cpp/vault/Data-Structures/1-String.md

 #### KMP (Knuth-Morris-Pratt)
 - Main idea: Keep stored knowledge of Word for reuse.
-- Main trait: Never moves backwards in the text string.
+- Main trait: Never moves backwards in the Text.
 - Working: Precomputes an array, which takes O(m) time), from the word string.
 Then effectively always moves forward in Text (checking against precomputed array).
 On collision, moves to most-right-side-possible and continues.
 - *Most powerful among string matching algos.*
 - O(m+n) time, O(m) space.